 Girl Geek Scotland attracts a diverse audience from all stages of life and career who are sympathetic to the challenges faced by women and other professional minority groups as they progress their careers.
 Students can mingle with experts, and people who are new to the field or transitioning, can get a feel of what to expect as they enter these related industries, picking up hints and tips on how to overcome career challenges, or even meet with the ideal partner for project work or business.

 Girl Geek Scotland welcomes and encourages contribution and participation from all gender identities, physical abilities, neurotypical and atypical people, religions and ethnicities.
-We ask everyone participating to show respect for others at all times and to abide by our Anti-Harassment and Event Photography / Videography Policies.
+We ask everyone participating to show respect for others at all times and to abide by our Code of Conduct and Event Photography / Videography Policies.

 We recognise that technical knowledge and development is only half of the skill set needed in these sectors and that communications, management, entrepreneurship, creativity and many more aspects all play a part.
 Likewise we know that people often work across multiple related industries and that many enjoy the diversity of creative practice.